-The blue arrows on the Windows 10 desktop icons indicate that the files to which they refer are compressed.
-A recent Windows 10 update made them visible and… it completely disfigured my desktop.
+The blue arrows on the Windows 10 desktop icons indicate that the files they refer to are compressed.
+A recent Windows 10 update made them visible and… completely defaced my desktop.

 Inquiring on the net, there are those who suggest decompressing the files, to avoid these annoying blue arrows.
 In my opinion, this is not a solution, as compressing files is useful to save space on the hard disk.